Different People, Same Place

 About the project

-To understand and define what community wellbeing is, we are developing a model that articulates the relationships between individual and community wellbeing.
+To understand and define what community wellbeing is, we developed a model that articulates the relationships between individual and community wellbeing.

 The project is a collaboration with Warwick and Birmingham Universities, in partnership with Spirit of 2012 and the Centre for Ageing Better.

-Led by Dr Laura Kudrna and Dr Oyinlola Oyebode, the team are also looking at how this relationship is different for different people and in different places.
+Led by Dr Laura Kudrna and Dr Oyinlola Oyebode, the team also looked at how this relationship is different for different people and in different places.

 The project includes a qualitative review of existing evidence and discussions with stakeholders to inform a new model setting out different aspects of individual and community wellbeing, and how they are related.